IainBarkley/hygienie_project/README.md

 ```
 For the menu_config:

 For the test project, you can open the project configuration menu (`idf.py menuconfig`) and explore a few options related to Unity under Component Config, Unity unit testing library.

 ### Build and flash

 As explained above, this example contains two projects: application project and test project.

-1. Application project calls an API defined in the component, and displays the results.
-It is not of much value to run.
-Application project is provided mainly to illustrate the layout of all the files.
-If you decide to run this project, the procedure is:

     * Run `idf.py -p PORT flash monitor` in the current directory (`unit_test`).
     * Observe the output: a list of random numbers and their mean value.